mjawwad19/MKS22X-FinalProject/README.md

 _____

 [Day 3] 5/20/19:
-- Kevin: trying to calm Jawwad down on his "I'm going to procrastinate on everything else in life and focus on CS" phase
+- Kevin: trying to calm Jawwad down on his "I'm going to procrastinate on everything else in life and focus on CS" phase:
     - found a way to not cause epilepsy when rotating a piece YAY
     - helped Jawwad find 3 crucial typos in his piece creation
     - was a great rubber ducky to Jawwad and found his stupid mistakes and bugs and oversights.
     - speed system demo: press the plus or minus keys to increase or decrease the levels which increase or decrease the speed of the pieces falling down respectively.
 - Jawwad:
     - demoed in class to Mr.K/Kevin the rotation --- it's an epilepsy warning, as well as how to create individual pieces by children to Kevin
     - ported rotation (Right and Left) to his working branch!